Murder of Tommaso Onofri: Suspicions about Paolo Onofri and the bricklayers

 Further elements considered interesting came from the wiretaps on Barbera's telephone numbers, in particular a phone call between him and Paolo Onofri, in which phrases such as "they know something about me" and "I didn't say anything" were uttered.
 Another one was between Barbera's wife and Mario Alessi, a 44-year-old bricklayer who had participated in the renovation work at Onofri's house.
 Speaking to him and his partner, Antonella Conserva, she gave him an account of a search of the house by the police.
-Barbera, summoned again by the investigators, said that Alessi had involved him in a complex money laundering operation worth 70 million US dollars, obtained from the sale of contraband oil, and that together they had proposed to Paolo Onofri to enter the "system" in exchange for the cancellation of the amount to be paid for the renovation work on the house: the principals (defined as "a gang of Slavs") had however considered Barbera and Alessi's commitment unsatisfactory, threatening them with reprisals against them and their families, so Onofri's phone call was used to obtain reassurances that he was not involved in this risk.
+Barbera, summoned again by the investigators, said that Alessi had involved him in a complex money laundering operation worth 70 million US dollars, obtained from the sale of contraband oil, and that together they had proposed to Paolo Onofri to enter the "system" in exchange for the cancellation of the amount to be paid for the renovation work on the house: the principals (defined as "a gang of Slavs") had considered Barbera and Alessi's commitment unsatisfactory, threatening them with reprisals against them and their families, so Onofri's phone call was used to obtain reassurances that he was not involved in this risk.

 On 10 March, an inspection was carried out in a warehouse in Parma owned by Paolo Onofri, where an old computer was found, in whose memory were found various files containing child pornography images and videos downloaded from the Internet.
 Following the discovery, the father of the kidnapped child was entered in the register of suspects, with the hypothesis that Tommaso's kidnapping could have paedophilic implications, but the investigation did not reveal any connection between the events; the proceedings continued separately and ended with a plea bargain of a sentence of 6 months in prison.
 Tommaso's father initially declared that he had carried out anti-paedophilia research and that he had kept the material in order to file a complaint with the authorities.
-Later, in an interview with "Panorama", he retracted this version, defining the detention of the incriminating material as "a mistake" that he regretted.
+Later, in an interview with Panorama, he retracted this version, defining the detention of the incriminating material as "a mistake" that he regretted.